 There are two types of fear: real and ego-generated.
 There is a very good reason to fear real dangers.
 Such fear prevents us from harming ourselves.
 Ego's fears are imaginary.
 They are based on assumptions, most of which are false.

 The ego, in particular, fears exposure.
 We are afraid of public humiliation, and that's why we don't dare to take risks.
 There is no doubt, that doing something challenging enough is a good thing.
-Then we put our mind completely on doing something.
+Then we put our mind completely into doing something.
 There is only that, nothing else in our mind.
-The thrill of doing comes, when we have to push a little to get it done.
+The thrill of doing comes when we have to push a little to get it done.

 This is also true at the collective level.
 Successful companies easily fall asleep and forget development.
 The same is true for institutions that carry out a narrow mission assigned from outside.

-Challenges are needed to revive our own vitality.
+Challenges are needed to revive our vitality.
 The best would be, if they came from within, from our own will, and not from external compulsion.
 One is born of joy, the other born of fear.